Last updated on November 25th, 2020 at 04:51 pm

 UBER started in 2008 with a concept to make it easy to get a cab.
 The initial idea was to request black cars in metropolitan areas.
 Now UBER offers all types of cars available with the press of a button on your phone and in all areas of the United States and international also.
 UBER is actually in over 385 cities worldwide.

 Not without controversy, UBER has had challenges from strong taxi cab unions in cities across America.
 Taxi unions in cities such as Boston, Denver, New York, San Francisco and other areas are not pleased with the explosion of Uber’s popularity.
 UBER drivers do not need a commercial license to pick up drivers, which means they are not restricted by the same regulations as official taxis.
 This has pissed off a lot of cabbies in cities pretty much everywhere, who argue that Uber is undermining their business by driving down prices and offering services that regular taxi services cannot.
 UBER seems to have plenty of attorneys and legal teams to fight off these challenges.

 There have been incidents which can happen in any industry or any situation.
 There was an incident that attracted outrage against UBER that occurred in San Francisco, when an Uber driver hit and killed a 6-year-old girl in a crosswalk.
 It appears UBER is not liable because no passengers were in the car and the driver was not yet picking up or dropping off anyone.

 Background checks and drug tests are a good idea for any person transporting the general public.
-If UBER is in fact now requiring drug testing of its drivers, this is a good idea.
-National Drug Screening is available for all UBER drivers to arrange for drug testing in all areas of the United States.
-Same day drug testing service is available and ask for the special UBER price.
+If UBER or LYFT are in fact now requiring drug testing of its drivers, this is a good idea.
+National Drug Screening is available for all UBER or LYFT drivers to arrange for drug testing in all areas of the United States.
+Same day drug testing service is available and ask for the special UBER or LYFT price.